CATEGORIES

 • To safeguard cultural heritage

-• To stop costly disruption to commercial/industrial activity
+• To stop costly disruption to commercial or industrial activity

 • To protect sites with large numbers of people